In search of equity, one of the challenges of Precision Medicine in Oncology

 COORDINATION

-José María Abad has highlighted that in Aragon, due to the fact that depopulation, dispersion and aging are above the Spanish average, access to new treatments and new techniques must be organized in an equitable way so that the entire population can access them, and an adequate system of organization are network systems.
+José María Abad has highlighted that in Aragon, due to the fact that depopulation, dispersion and aging are above the Spanish average, access to new treatments and new techniques must be organized in an equitable way so that the entire population can access them, and a suitable system of organization are network systems.

 The Multi-Hospital Radiation Oncology Clinical Unit of Aragon reflects this way of working that coordinates radiotherapy care in the eight health sectors and cares for all inhabitants regardless of where they live.

-In the healthcare field, the two large hospitals in Aragón –Clínico and Miguel Servet– have a structure to deal with next-generation massive sequencing, Abad has estimated.
+In the field of care, the two large hospitals in Aragon – Clínico and Miguel Servet – have a structure to deal with next-generation massive sequencing, Abad has estimated.
 “We are incorporating through the portfolio of services the analysis panels, the gene panels for which there is now sufficient evidence of therapeutic targets and, probably, we will progressively expand it, and we must also have a coordinated system that allows the taking of decisions on this incorporation of panels and with the connection of necessary investments “.